gamingwithevets/casiocalc/docs/classwiz_qr.md

 The 7th digit is used to indicate the display format of the result area value, and the 8th digit indicates the format in which it is stored in the variable.
 For example, if 7~8 is AD, the result needs to be displayed as a decimal, but it can be converted into a standard result display.

-| 1 | Degrees Minutes Seconds format
+| 1 | Degrees minutes seconds format
 | 2 | Press [ENG] 4 times
 | 3 | Press [ENG] thrice
 | 4 | Press [ENG] twice